What is a health savings account?

 - The list of medical expenses that qualify for HSA spending is extensive — everything from eyeglasses and hearing aids to bandages and birth control pills.

-- HSAs can be invested in mutual funds, stocks and other investment products.
+- HSAs can be invested in potentially high-return assets such as mutual funds, stocks and other investment products.

-The tax benefits are the best thing about an HSA, which is more tax-advantaged than a 401(k).
-HSAs have a threefold tax benefit:
+The tax benefits are the best thing about an HSA, which offers a threefold tax benefit:

 - Contributions made to an HSA aren’t subject to federal taxes.